-Mentor teachers will be selected on the basis of educational experience, familiarity with the inductee's teaching assignment, and willingness to participate.
+Mentor teachers will be selected based on educational experience, familiarity with the inductee's teaching assignment, and willingness to participate.
 Reimbursement for mentor teachers is specified in the district's collective bargaining agreement.

 The essential functions of the mentor will be to: